jseto/plain-2-jasmine/README.md

 and issue a pull request.
 Opening an issue about the planned contribution is advisable so we can discuss about it.

-Contributions should have test and description about the new or changed functionality.
+Contributions should have tests and description about the new or changed functionality.

 ## License ##

-Plain to Jasmine is distributed under the [MIT license](http://opensource.org/licenses/MIT)
+_Plain to Jasmine_ is distributed under the [MIT license](http://opensource.org/licenses/MIT)